PaoloRuggirello/bingo-core/README.md

 4. Now you can move in the 'bingo-docker' folder of this project and perform the following command to run the project:
    > `docker-compose up`

-N.B The first time the 'docker-compose up' command build the project.
+N.B The first time the 'docker-compose up' command will build the project.

 If you want to stop running containers you can easily type (make sure you are in bingo-docker folder):
 > docker-compose stop